 Transfer to third countries

-A transfer of data to the USA cannot be excluded.
+A transfer of data to third countries by Google cannot be excluded by LAS.

 Legal basis and possibility of revocation